sadbro/pydirman/README.md

     ##             ##        ##########     ########   ##   ###   ##         ##   ##           ##   ##     ###

-a Python script to manage your directories.
+A Python script to manage your directories. \
 (Only for linux systems)
 ## Getting Started
 ```